 Modern caravans are designed to be used all year round.
-So to get the most out of your investment means using it even in bad weather.
-It also means that a bit of pre-planning will help ensure you get the maximum amount of enjoyment from it.
+So to get the most out of your investment means you’ll sometimes be caravanning in bad weather.

 Pads and blocks

-If the caravan doesn’t have captive pads fitted to the steadies you can make your own from four pieces of 12mm thick wood 15cm x 15cm square.
-Placed under the steadies they will prevent them sinking into the ground.
-It’s also a good idea to make a fifth pad to go under the jockey wheel to prevent it from sinking when you’re levelling the caravan.
+If your caravan doesn’t have captive pads fitted to the steadies you can make your own.
+We recommend using four pieces of 12mm thick wood 15cm x 15cm square.
+Placed under the steadies they will prevent them from sinking into boggy ground.
+It’s also a good idea to make a fifth pad to go under the jockey wheel.
+This will prevent it from sinking when you’re levelling the caravan.

 Track mats and tow ropes

-A pair of track mats – available from any good caravan accessory shop – can be used to help the towcar get off a boggy pitch.
-However, if the towcar is unable to pull the caravan off the pitch, unhitch the caravan and drive the towcar forward onto firmer ground.
+A pair of track mats – available from any good caravan accessory shop – can be used to help your tow vehicle off a boggy pitch.
+However, if the tow car is unable to pull the caravan off the pitch, unhitch the caravan and drive the tow car forward onto firmer ground.
 Then use a tow rope to pull the caravan off the pitch.
 But remember that tow ropes available from high street car accessory shops are intended to be used with rolling loads – not bogged down caravans so make sure everyone stands well clear in case the rope breaks.

 Wet gear

 Regardless of weather forecasts, expect poor weather so make sure you have adequate suitable clothing with you.
-Similarly, suitable bedding will ensure you don’t get cold in bed so replace the summer duvet with a winter one – or take extra blankets.
+Similarly, suitable bedding will make sure you don’t get cold in bed so replace the summer duvet with a winter one – or take extra blankets.

 A porch awning gives you somewhere to leave wet clothes, boots etc, and helps keep the cold out of the caravan